Guide

 Watch-party venues in the Dallas area

 Want a private watch party?
-Three of our four Frisco vacation rentals have an outdoor projector and a fully fenced backyard.
+Every one of our Frisco vacation rentals has smart TVs throughout, and three of the four also have an outdoor projector with a fully fenced backyard for evening watching.

 Frequently asked questions

-- Major options include Legacy Hall in Plano (closest to Frisco), Lower Greenville sports bars in Dallas, and the FIFA Fan Festivals at Klyde Warren Park and Fair Park.
-Several Frisco vacation rentals also have outdoor projectors for private watch parties.
+Major options include Legacy Hall in Plano (closest to Frisco), Lower Greenville sports bars in Dallas, and the official FIFA Fan Festival at Fair Park.
+Several Frisco vacation rentals have smart TVs throughout (plus outdoor projectors at three of the four homes) for private watch parties.